amrelhawati/AI-predicting-student-performance/README.md

 # AI-predicting-student-performance
-This piece of code uses 3 ML concepts: Logistic regression, random forest, and gradient boosting to predict
+This piece of code uses 3 ML concepts: Logistic regression, random forest, and gradient boosting to predict student academic performance based on several important factors.
+This includes study tiem, family, past academic performance, etc... to determine whether or not that student will pass or fail.
+It accurately compares the 3 traditional concepts to see which is the most precise in its calculation.